Glumboi/GlumSak/README.md

 # Restart is recommended after install

 # Changelog
-  # Beta 1.0:
-    First ever public release of GlumSak
-  # Beta 1.1:
-    - Custom shader links file support added!
-    - Users now have to set a links file in the settings for shaders to work
-    - Documentation on how to do your own shader file soon (you can get mine from a place ya'll should know)+
-  # Beta 1.1.1:
-    - Made it so you can't resize the Mainwindow
-    - Updated the icon to look better
-  # Beta 1.2:
-    - Added a button to the settings window that saves the settings
-    - Added a little info when no emu files/folders are found
-  # Beta 1.2.1:
-    - Fixed an issue that caused Pokémon to display the name wrong
-  # Beta 2.0:
-    - Added a new feature that let's you filter the games (can be laggy)
-    - Fixed some small scaling issues on higher dpi's
-    - Increased the size of the Mainwindow
-    - Fixed other small bugs
-    - Improved scrolling performance
-    - New scrollbar
-    - New installer images
-    - New game button animation
-  # Beta 2.1:
-    - Added a new feature that plays a sound when doing certain actions (needs to be activated in the settings)
-    - Separated keys from the app, that means you now need a valid paste in order to downlaod keys!
-  # Beta 2.1.1:
-    - Re worked the audio system to work better
-    - Fixed custom install locations from the installer
   # Beta 2.2:
     - Improved small error feedbacks
     - Fixed small bugs with the audio that caused to crash